RAttab/reflect/README.md

 In other words, the build time for reflecting types can be quite high.
-Because of this, there's been a considerable amount of effort dedicated to optimizing for compilation times using a suite of [benchmark tests](tests/cpef).
-Note that this is an ongoing area of development and there are known compilation bottlenecks (reflection of templated classes) which still need to be resolved.
+Because of this, there's been a considerable amount of effort dedicated to optimizing for compilation times using a suite of [benchmark tests](tests/cperf).
+Note that this is an ongoing area of development and there are known compilation bottlenecks which still need to be resolved (eg. reflection of templated classes).

-Note that while compilation times can be high when reflecting types, Reflect can seperate the declaration of the reflection from its definition.
-This means that definitions will usually be compiled once and used many times at no additional costs.
-It also helps to spread out the definitions over multiple compilation units to parallelize the compilation.
+While compilation times can be high when reflecting types, Reflect allows for the seperation of the declaration of the reflection from its definition.
+This means that definitions which are expensive will only need to be compiled once while the declartion which is cheap to compile is used many times.
+It also helps if the definitions are spread out over multiple compilation units to parallelize the compilation.

 ## How Do I Use It? ##

-The biggest requirement for Reflect is a C++11 compliant compiler and any version of boost that has `boost-test`.
-Here's a rundown of known compilers that can compile Reflect.
+The requirements for Reflect are a C++11 compliant compiler and any version of boost that has `boost-test`.
+Here's a rundown of known compilers that can compile Reflect:

 * gcc v4.7+
 * clang v??
 * mvcc v??

-Reflect uses `cmake` as its build system which should be available in your distribution's package manager or at the [cmake website](cmake.org).
-Once that's dealt with, building is straightforward:
+Reflect uses `cmake` as its build system which should be available in your distribution's package manager or at the
+[cmake website](http://www.cmake.org).
+Once that's dealt with, building is
+straightforward:

 ```
 cmake .